-The earth will turn and zoom in to the QTH you entered.
-Use the zoom slider on the right to zoom in or out until you can see your QTH and the QTH you want reach with your radio.
+The earth will turn and zoom in to the area you've chosen.
+Use the zoom slider on the right to zoom in or out until you can see both your QTH and the QTH you want to reach with your radio.
 You can also use the wheel on your mouse to zoom in and out.

-Go to the View menu at the top and click or unclick these boxes:
+You can go to the View menu at the top and click or unclick these boxes - it's optional.

-On the top menu bar, click Add Path button:
+On the top menu bar, click Add Path button.
+This popup will appear:

 An elevation profile will appear in the the lower half of the 3D Viewer.
 If your elevation measurement reads "0," make sure the terrain layer is turned on.